 Given we have solid Biblical clues and evidence from the early Church on the Assumption, let’s look at the common objections about the Assumption.
 The first objection is a sort of appalling shock that the teaching of the Assumption makes Mary equal with Jesus.
 People who assert this are simply showcasing their ignorance of what ascension and assumption mean.
 There is a big difference.
 Mary did not ascend into heaven; she was assumed into heaven.
 Jesus ascended by His own power, Mary was taken up into heaven by God.
 The Assumption is essentially the same as what Evangelicals call the “rapture”; we could even say that Mary was “raptured” into heaven at the end of her life.

 Another common objection is the all too predictable line that “the assumption of Mary is not in the Bible.”
 This idea assumes if something is not plainly stated in the Bible, it must not be true.
 Nobody actually holds to the idea if it’s not in the Bible in a straight-forward manner, it must not be true.
 Almost all Christians will assert the doctrine of the Trinity as a true and established fact Yet, the word “Trinity” and definition of the Trinity is also not in the Bible.
-In fact, even the Protestant mantra of Sola Scriptura (Bible alone) is not taught in the Bible.
-If you think about it, the idea that “if it’s not in there, it’s not true” is a lazy way of relating to God’s revelation.
+All Christians assert that Jesus is God.
+Yet, the Bible doesn’t say this in a straight-forward manner.
+Jesus used parables, riddles, and Old Testament prophecies to reveal he is God.
+In fact, even the Protestant mantra of Sola Scriptura (Bible alone) is not taught in the Bible, and certainly not asserted in a straight-forward verse.
+If you think about it, the idea that “if I don’t see it in there, it’s not true” is a lazy way of relating to God’s revelation.
+Jesus even indicated to his followers that the reason he teaches in parables and riddles is so that his followers would have to hunt for it in a humble fashion (see Matthew 13: 10-15, 34).
 As I’ve shown under the Biblical evidence, the essential building blocks of the assumption are in the Bible.
-Well, just like love requires two entities who endlessly seek each other, the Church takes God’s data and masterfully unpacks the meaning to its full flowering.
+Well, just like love requires two entities who endlessly pursue each other, the Church takes God’s data and masterfully unpacks the meaning to its full flowering.
 God wants us to take His data and seek out what it means (through the Church he left us).
 He doesn’t want us to just sit there lazily and say “Well if I don’t see it in a straight forward manner, it must not be there.”

 In fact, the Apostle John said that Jesus did many things that were not written down.
 “But there are also many other things that Jesus did; if every one of them were written down, I suppose that the world itself could not contain the books that would be written” (Jn 21:25).
 So, by this verse, John is indicating that there are many teachings and events that occurred that are not in the Bible.
 Good thing Jesus left us His Church in order to instruct us about the things he taught and didn’t teach (see here for more examples).